What is the time commitment for completing graduate certificate programs online?

 Can I complete a graduate certificate course faster or slower than the eight weeks?

 No. Our online graduate law courses are not self-paced; all course work must be completed in the sequence in which it is offered.

 Are my graduate certificate course credits transferable to Seton Hall degree programs?

-Students who successfully complete an online graduate course in law and subsequently enroll in the Master of Science in Jurisprudence (M.S.J.) program may apply all nine certificate credits (three courses) towards the M.S.J. degree.
+Students who successfully complete an online graduate course in law and subsequently enroll in the Master of Legal Studies (M.L.S.) program may apply all nine certificate credits (three courses) towards the M.L.S. degree, provided the student’s final grade in each graduate certificate course sought to be applied was a B or higher.
 However, pursuant to American Bar Association rules, certificate program credits may not be applied towards a J.D. degree.

 Will my certificate state that I earned it online?

 No, our online graduate certificate programs will be the same as if you took the program in a campus-based setting.